lijiaoyan/mults_group/_pages/about.md

 Recent news
 ===========

+- We developed [DeepM&Mnet](https://arxiv.org/abs/2009.12935) to build multiphysics & multiscale models in a plug-and-play mode using pretrained [DeepONets](https://arxiv.org/abs/1910.03193) that approximate nonlinear operators.
+(Sept.
+28, 2020)
 - [DeepXDE](https://github.com/lululxvi/deepxde) was used to solve inverse problems in systems biology, see our paper on [bioRxiv](https://doi.org/10.1101/865063).
 (July 27, 2020)
 - I received Chinese Government Award for Outstanding Self-Financed Students Abroad.
 (July 10, 2020)
 - Our paper on generalization for neural networks was published in [Neural Networks](https://www.sciencedirect.com/science/article/abs/pii/S0893608020302392).
 (July 3, 2020)